Wildlife

 Speckled Rattlesnake, Crotalus mitchellii.

 Feeds on mice, rats, Chuckwalla lizards, smaller lizards, and birds.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for